-Working conditions during construction and operations

-For 100% of projects, high labour and health and safety standards for both own employees and contractors are in place (provided for by national legislation).
+Working conditions during construction and operations For 100% of projects, high labour and health and safety standards for both own employees and contractors are in place (provided for by national legislation).

-A controversy assessment on the included projects did not reveal any controversial activities or practices that could be attributed to NRW.BANK.
+Controversy assessment A controversy assessment on the included projects did not reveal any controversial activities or practices that could be attributed to NRW.BANK.
 The methodology for the asset evaluation can be found in Annex 2.

-ASSOCIATION

-WITH THE SDGS

-PART III: ASSESSMENT OF NRW.BANK'S ESG PERFORMANCE

-The ISS-oekom Corporate Rating comprises a rating scale from A+ (excellent) to D- (poor).

-C Ο M Ρ Α Ν Υ RATING STATUS N R W .
-B A N K С PRIME

-This means that the company performed well in terms of sustainability, both compared against others in the industry and in terms of the industry-specific requirements defined by ISS-oekom.
-In ISS-oekom's view, the securities issued by the company therefore all meet the basic requirements for sustainable investments.

-As of 04.09.2019, this rating places NRW.BANK 4th out of 35 companies rated by ISS-oekom in the Financials/Development Banks sector.

-Key Challenges facing companies in term of sustainability management in this sector are:

-- Sustainability standards for financial products and services - Goal-oriented promotion of sustainability issues - Climate change and related risks - Labour standards and working conditions

-In two of the key issues, NRW.BANK rates above the average for the sector.
-A significant outperformance was achieved in "Labour standards and working conditions", while the bank lags the industry's average performance in "Sustainability standards for financial products and services"
+PART III: ASSESSMENT OF NRW.BANK'S ESG PERFORMANCE The ISS ESG Corporate Rating provides a rating and then designates a company as 'Prime3' or 'Not Prime' based on its performance relative to the industry sector.
+It is also assigned a Decile Rank, indicating this relative industry group performance, with 1 indicating a high relative ESG performance, and 10 a low relative ESG performance.
+COMPANY STATUS Rating DECILE RANK NRW.Bank PRIME С 4 This means that the company has a moderate sustainability performance, both compared against others in the industry and in terms of the industry-specific requirements defined by ISS ESG.
+In ISS ESG's view, the securities issued by the 'Prime' company meet the basic requirements for sustainable investments.
+As of 17.01.2020, this rating places NRW.BANK 16^{th} out of 37 companies rated by ISS ESG in the Financials/Development Banks sector.
+Key Challenges facing companies in term of sustainability management in this sector are: - Sustainability standards for financial products and services - Goal-oriented promotion of sustainability issues - Climate change and related risks - Labour standards and working conditions In two of the key issues, "Climate change and related risks" and "Labour standards and working conditions", NRW.BANK rates above the average for the sector and achieves asignificant outperformance.
+The bank lags the industry's average performance in "Sustainability standards for financial products and services".
 The company has a minor controversy level, which is in line with the average sector controversy risk.
 Details on the rating of the issuer can be found in Annex 1.

-Robert Hassler, Head of ISS-oekom London/Munich/Rockville/Zurich

-DISCLAIMER
+Robert Hassler, Head of ISS ESG London/Munich/Rockville/Zurich 3 Prime is only awarded to the top sector performers, often less than 10% of companies within the respective sector.
+Sustainability Quality of the Green Bond Asset Pool